gradle/gradle/design-docs/managed-component-model.md

 - Convert binary and component types where possible to `@Managed` types in core plugins.
 Convert these types:
     - TBD

+## User guide contains details and samples on how to use managed subtypes and internal views

+A decision was made during the implementation of other stories on this theme to wait on adding user guide documentation until all or most of the stories were complete.
+This card ensures we pay off this debt before calling the overall theme complete.

 - Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec` and `BinarySpec` type
 - Update user guide to show how to attach an internal view to the custom type
+- TBD

 ## Model report does not show internal properties of an element